 You'll be spending a lot of time there, so make sure your workplace is a pleasant, comfortable and safe environment for you and your clients.
 Safe Work Australia can provide you with advice about Workplace health and safety.

 The Your Energy Savings website has a Guide for home-based businesses with information on practical and realistic steps that you can take to reduce your energy costs when running a home-based business.

 You may need to employ staff or outsource work to contractors and you'll have certain obligations to them.
-See our topic on Employ people for more information about work conditions.
+See our topic on Hiring for more information about work conditions.

 What to do...

-- Download our Starting a business checklist for guidance on starting a business.
+- Check out our New businesses topic for guidance on starting a business.

 - Contact Safe Work Australia in your state or territory about workplace health and safety and workers' compensation.